aluveitie/RyzenMacPro/README.md

 The AGPMInjector kext is used to inject proper power management and can be created with Pavo-IM's generator and is specific to MacPro7,1 SMBIOS and the Radeon RX 6900 XT.
 It is necessary to create a custom kext for different GPUs.

 The USBPorts kext is depending on the SMBIOS and the current controller layout in the DSDT.

+### Device Properties

+With macOS 12.3, Navi cards have sever performance issues (about half the Metal performance than 12.2).
+To fix this, the Framebuffer of the corresponding Apple card has to be used.
+In case of the Radeon RX 6900 XT this would be the ATY,Carswell of the Radeon Pro W6900X.

 ## Setup